 - Definition: It defines the flow for any software that you have to build.
 This is the foundation for enabling your developers to understand the functionality they have to provide and your usability experts to define a suitable information architecture and user experience.

 - WIP: It gives you a means of defining your WIP (at last!).
-Once you’ve designed your entire service ask yourself if you could implement this service using only products or services you buy from other people.
-Could the bespoke collaborative communication module you so want to build be replaced by email?
+Once you’ve designed your entire product/service ask yourself if you could implement this product/service using only products or services you buy from other people.
+Could the bespoke collaborative communication module you so badly want to build be replaced by email?
 How about using Slack or WhatsApp, even if only temporarily?
-Can you at least make an approximation of your business using only off-the-shelf (OTS) components?
+Can you at least make an approximation of your business using only commercial off-the-shelf (COTS) components?
 It probably won’t be a scalable solution.
 It may not cover all of the elements in your process.
 It almost certainly won’t be the ideal you’re dreaming of, but it could work and it will probably be quick to implement.
 As long as you can fulfil 70-80% or more of your service then you have a WIP!
 If you can do it, then do it.
 You’ll learn a fantastic amount and you’ll probably be able to earn some money too.

-- USP: Is there part of your process that simply can’t be achieved using OTS components?
+- USP: Is there part of your process that simply can’t be achieved using COTS components?
 Are you sure?
 If so, you have just identified your Unique Selling Point (USP).
 Congratulations!
 You also know what to build first: an experiment to test the viability of your USP.

-The creation of a Service Blueprints will probably be the first time you have seen your business in its entirety.
+The creation of a Service Blueprint will probably be the first time you have seen your business in its entirety.
 This ‘birds eye’ view is incredibly useful if you approach it the right way: